aishend/aishend/README.md

 # hey, i'm leandro

-software developer. probably ricing my linux right now.

-i like building things that actually work, reading about systems, and occasionally breaking my setup just to fix it again.
+probably ricing my linux right now. i like building things that actually work, reading about technology, and occasionally breaking my setup just to fix it again.

----

-**what i'm into:**
-- building, exploring, and learning whatever feels interesting
-- obsessed with clean, organized, well-structured code — patterns are great, spaghetti is not food

 ---